-There has been no material change in the planned use of proceeds from our IPO as described in our Prospectus.
+There has been no material change in the planned use of proceeds from our IPO as described in the prospectus used in connection therewith.
 We invested the funds received in cash equivalents and other marketable securities in accordance with our investment policy.
 We have not used any of the proceeds from the IPO.